 The best style of learning for the right hemisphere involves presentation of examples and letting their similarities (almost matches) develop naturally.
 The best examples have most of the elements align with the concept being taught.
 Instructing students in creative arts (for instance, painting, fiction writing, acting) includes copious examples of admired creations.
 The rules for creating are not sufficiently established to support verbal principles that logically result in a guideline for admirable creation.

 With normal, communicating hemispheres, they automatically share and compare their different assessments a multitude of times before we arrive at our final assessment.
 These exchanges occurs via two main paths.
 Initially across the corpus callosum, which was discussed in the first answer.
 An additional comparison occurs in the executive areas of the prefrontal lobe.
 There, the connections between left and right working memory are free and unconstrained, allowing comparisons between the results of logical deductions and associative conclusions.

 Are emotions in the right brain or the left brain?

 Unfortunately, there is not a simple answer, because the brain is more complex than just right and left brain.
-In addition, terms used to describe such structures do not exactly match conversational terms.
 For instance, the brain consists of structures below the cortical hemispheres.